thford64-boop/widgetstudio/README.md

-get the zip from releses!
+get the zip from releases!